-Speech & Sociology (Y) Speech provides a detailed study of forensic speaking including extemporaneous speaking, oration, and interpretation of literature, and debate.
+[] Speech & Sociology (Y) Speech provides a detailed study of forensic speaking including extemporaneous speaking, oration, and interpretation of literature, and debate.
 Sociology is a study of human society and social behavior.
 The purpose of the course is to provide students with a basic understanding of how humanity is shaped largely by the groups to which people belong and by the social interactions that take place within those groups.
 These courses are taught concurrently during a semester on alternating days.
-23.0460011 2.0 3 rd and 4 th -year students Journalism: Yearbook (Y) are courses that explore journalistic writing through the analysis of yearbooks.
-It concentrates on the 2 3 .
-0 3 2 0 0 1 1 (semester 1) 1.0 Application Required purpose, influence and structure, and language use.
+23.0460011 (students who earn 1 unit of credit for this course will also receive 1 unit of credit for Adv.
+Comp 23.0340011) 2.0 3 rd and 4 th - year students Journalism: Yearbook (Y) 23.0320011 1.0 Application are courses that explore journalistic writing through the analysis of yearbooks.
+It concentrates on the purpose, influence and structure, and language use.
 It also covers news gathering, ethics, copy writing, editing and revising.
 The course includes layout, circulation and production as minor aspects.
+This course has a year-long commitment.
 2 3 .
-0 3 3 0 0 1 1 (semester 2) 1.0 (See Mr. Thomas in Rm 2217) Journalism: Newspaper (Y) a course that focuses on journalistic writing through analysis of newspaper, yearbooks, literary magazines, and broadcast journalism publications.
+0 3 2 0 0 1 1 (semester 1) 2 3 .
+0 3 3 0 0 1 1 (semester 2) 1.0 Application Required (See Dr. McClure in Rm 2217) Journalism: Newspaper (Y) a course that focuses on journalistic writing through analysis of newspaper, yearbooks, literary magazines, and broadcast journalism publications.
 A concentration on the following components of journalistic writing is critical: influence, purpose, structure, and diction.
 Students will participate in news gathering, the study of ethics, and the aspects of copy writing, editing, & revising.
 23.0320023 1.0 See Dr. George in Rm 2317 for course label Journalism: Literary Magazine (Y) a course that explores creative writing techniques, genres, and the writing process.
 The class provides opportunities in writing proficiency with an emphasis on creativity in regard to poetry, fiction, nonfiction, drama, and screen writing.
 In addition, the class will provide practice in literary publishing with the goal of creating a literary magazine.
 The student will explore contemporary authors, views on writing, work shopping skills, and publishing goals.
-23.0320007 1.0 See Mr. Broome in Rm 2206 for course label
+23.0320007 1.0 See Mr. Broome in Rm 2206 for course label Introduction to Professional Writing (Writer's Workshop) offers opportunities for students to explore different writing genres: argument, informative/explanatory, and narrative modes of discourse.
+The students will study different writers and their writing styles.
+The students will have opportunities to improve writing proficiency through a complete study of the components of solid writing: fluency, style, diction, mechanics, grammar, imaginative expressions, and details.
+The course allows students to utilize the writing process to write independently to improve their writing.
+23.0310011 1.0 See Dr. McClure in Rm 2217 for course label